sissbruecker/linkding/docs/backup.md

 The least technical option is to use the bookmark export in the UI.
 Go to the settings page and open the *Data* tab.
 Then click on the *Download* button to download an HTML file containing all your bookmarks.
-Then backup this file on a drive, or an online file host.
+You can backup this file on a drive, or an online file host.

 ## Using the SQLite backup function